 Chromebooks are used in many school districts across the United States.
 A keyguard can make a Chromebook more accessible for individuals with motor disabilities.
 Each Chromebook will have a slightly different keyboard layout.

 Keyguard AT sells laser-cut acrylic keyguards for several Chromebooks – including the Lenovo 300e.
-Our keyguard is designed to fit tightly to the keyboard, so the tablet can be closed without damaging the screen, and provides tabs that can be used to attach the keyguard reliably to the laptop using double-sided tape
+Our keyguard is designed to fit tightly to the keyboard, so the tablet can be closed without damaging the screen, and provides tabs that can be used to attach the keyguard reliably to the laptop using double-sided tape.

 This video describes the whole story:

-You can obtain the STL file(s) for our keyguards on Thingiverse.
+You can obtain the STL file(s) for our keyguards on Printables.
 You may see two STL files.
 One is designed to rise 0.5 mm above the surface of the laptop and the other is designed to rise 1 mm above the surface.
 The first one allows the laptop to close more fully than the second but the second may be needed to provide more resistance to movement after settling on a particular key.

 To download STL files for these particular Chromebooks, click on their links below:

 If you have a Chromebook and it’s not in the above list, or if you’d like to change our design for one of the keyguards above, you can use our Chromebook keyguard designer to create a keyguard for your Chromebook.
-You can design your Chromebook keyguard using OpenSCAD or the Thingiverse Customizer.

 Designing Your Own Chromebook Keyguard